tmtsoftware/esw-web-app-example/docs/src/main/flows/db-flow.md

 ### Database setup

 Follow the installation guide to download and install PostgreSQL on your machine, if not already installed [Link](https://www.postgresql.org/download/).
 See also the CSW documentation.
+For linux specific troubleshooting [refer](https://github.com/tmtsoftware/csw/blob/master/docs/src/main/services/database.md#database-service)

 At this point, we will re-run `csw-services` with the CSW Database Service enabled.
 This will run a PostgreSQL instance that we can then configure.